ajexplar/fastinvaders/README.md

 # fastinvaders
-A faster variant of the arcade classic.
+A faster variant of the arcade classic written in Phaser 3.

 Plays as you would expect, using left and right arrows for movement and space to fire.